-Why Are Black Women Less Likely To Stick With A Breast Cancer Follow-up Treatment?
+Why Are Black Women Less Likely To Stick With A Breast Cancer Follow-Up Treatment?

 When she was in graduate school for public health, Niasha Fray found a job she loved: counseling women with breast cancer about sticking to their treatment.